zbanack/shampoo/README.md

 ```
 ### Hello, World!
 ```
-___
 #### h4
 Text wrapped in these h4 header tags are fourth-largest in size, as supported by the framework.
-These tags will terminate lines, acting as linebreaks.
 You can shorthand-declare these tags by starting a new line with four consecutive hash symbols followed by a space followed by text.

 accepts: `undefined`